#I wrote an article about him for work about 10 years ago

 Text

-Mike vs Harvey: Genius and talent
+Mike vs Harvey: Genius, talent and hard work

 Suits does present us Mike as a genius.
 Fotographic memory, mind capable of analyzing enourmous number of data in a span of minutes.
 He is also charming and fast-witted.
 A perfect lawyer.